 IMPORTANT: If you choose to ask the Prosecutor for a lower fine, you must plead guilty to the charge to accept the lower fine.
 If you present a defence to the charge, the Court may reject your guilty plea and push you to go to trial.
 The only other option at that point would be to pay the full fine amount.
 Your conversation with the Prosecutor should focus on how the fine would have a negative financial impact on you.

 If no response is made within 15 days, the ticket will be deemed undisputed, and you will be found guilty of the offence by default.
 If the fine associated with the ticket is not paid by the due date (usually 15 days after conviction), shortly thereafter, the following penalties could occur:

-- Licence Plate – You will not be able to renew you licence plate until the ticket is paid.
+- License Plate – You will not be able to renew you license plate until the ticket is paid.

 - Late Fees – If you are late paying an ASE ticket, an administrative fee will be added to the fine amount.